Citizen’s Arrest: Just Because You Can Doesn’t Necessarily Mean You Should

 Unfortunately, you could face both civil and criminal liability if your citizen’s arrest turns out to be unjustified.
 For instance, using the above examples, what if the adult hustling the unwilling child into a car turns out to be the child’s parent who was making sure the child went to her dental appointment?
 What if the “piece of merchandise” you saw the suspected shoplifter place in his pocket turns out to be his property that he was simply comparing to the same types of items for sale?
 What if the check-out line “thief” turns out to be the supposed victim’s wife who was merely trying to make it easier and faster for both of them to get through the line?

-In other words, if what you saw wasn’t really a crime in progress, your mistake could leave you in a world of trouble.
+In other words, if what you saw wasn’t a crime in progress, your mistake could leave you in a world of trouble.
 The person you wrongly detained may well sue you for false imprisonment, unlawful restraint, wrongful arrest, kidnapping, or a combination thereof.
 You could also face criminal prosecution for these and other wrongdoings, including the use of excessive force and impersonating an officer.

 Making a Proper Citizen’s Arrest